Xuanrui (Ray) Qi

 using them to formalizing programs and mathematics.
 Furthermore, I like to think about applications of these

 systems: dependently-typed programming with effects, language-based security, certified compilation, et cetera.
 Usually, I

 like to write dependently-typed programs in Idris, and to hack on proofs using

-theories for types and computation, and in type-theoretic foundations of mathematics.
+models and foundational theories for types and computation, type-theoretic foundations of mathematics,

 - Extending Hazel with polymorphism (à la System F) and programmable edit actions

 - refining our Coq formalization of succinct data structures

 - Elephant Tracks II: extensible, efficient GC tracing

 Reynald Affeldt, Jacques Garrigue, Xuanrui Qi, and Kazunari Tanaka.
 Working draft, 2018.